sdondley/Dist-Zilla-for-Beginners/tutorial1.md

 [DZ] dist minted in ./Greetings
 ```

-Much like `h2xs`, it generated a directory for us and some files inside of it.
+Much like `h2xs`, `dzil` generated a directory for us and some files inside of it.
 `Dist::Zilla` also reported that it has "minted" a "dist" for us.
 This is rather
 cryptic but we'll come back to this later.
 For now, let's open up our new
 `Greetings` directory and see what magic `dzil` has pulled off for us:

 `cd Greetings`

 Ouch!
 There's barely anything in here.
-Just a mysterious `dist.ini` file, a
+Just a mysterious `dist.ini` file and a
 `lib` directory with a minimal `Greetings.pm` file inside of that.
 Not too
 impressive compared to what even a crude tool like `h2xs` did for us, is it?
 We
 still have a long way to go to get our distribution in shape.